Stability of 2-Parameter Persistent Homology

 \subsection{Nerves and Homotopy Colimits}

-\begin{definition}[Nerves]\mbox{} \begin{enumerate}[(i)] \item Let $U$ be a collection of topological spaces.
-The set of finite subsets of $U$ with non-empty common intersection define a simplicial complex, called the \emph{nerve} of $U$ and denoted $N(U)$. \item The nerve of a poset $P$, denoted $N(P)$, is the simplicial complex whose $k$-simplices are chains $p_0<p_1<\cdots < p_k$ of elements in $P$, with the face relation given by removing elements in a chain. \end{enumerate} \end{definition}
+\begin{definition}[Nerves]\mbox{} \begin{enumerate}[(i)] \item Let $U$ be a cover of a topological space.
+The set of finite subsets of $U$ with non-empty common intersection define a simplicial complex, called the \emph{nerve} of $U$ and denoted $N(U)$. \item The \emph{nerve} of a poset $P$, denoted $N(P)$, is the simplicial complex whose $k$-simplices are chains $p_0<p_1<\cdots < p_k$ of elements in $P$, with the face relation given by removing elements in a chain. \end{enumerate} \end{definition}

 We record a few simple facts about nerves of posets that we will use in the proof the multicover nerve theorem.

 \begin{proposition} \mbox{} \begin{enumerate}[(i)] \item For $P$ the face poset of a simplicial complex $S$, we have $N(P)= \Bary(S)$. \item For any poset $P$, $N(P)$ and $N(P^{\op})$ are canonically isomorphic. \item If a poset $P$ has a minimum element, then $N(P)$ is contractible. \end{enumerate} \end{proposition}